royashbrook/royashbrook.github.io/_posts/2007-06-24-upside-down-triangles.md

 title: upside down triangles
 ---

-since i've had it in mind to write this for *so* long, i will at least write something, and maybe someday i'll come back and clean it up. =P
+since i've had it in mind to write this for *so* long, i will at least write something, and maybe someday i'll come back and clean it up. 😛

-i was talking to a friend of mine quite some time back about what i call the 'triangle theory' of resource management at most companies. the idea is that most companies distributed resources in a triangular fashion. the top (narrow) part of the triangle is where the smallest amount of resources go. the top part also is where the most skilled people reside and is represented by the small area taken up by the skilled people. the bottom is much fatter and is where there are ultimately more resources. there are a lot more people there. the unskilled people. perhaps, i should say less skilled or just 'skilled people in training' =)
+i was talking to a friend of mine quite some time back about what i call the 'triangle theory' of resource management at most companies. the idea is that most companies distributed resources in a triangular fashion. the top (narrow) part of the triangle is where the smallest amount of resources go. the top part also is where the most skilled people reside and is represented by the small area taken up by the skilled people. the bottom is much fatter and is where there are ultimately more resources. there are a lot more people there. the unskilled people. perhaps, i should say less skilled or just 'skilled people in training' 😀

 the reasons this works well as a visual is that when you have a triangle, it actually shows that your top tier only has room for so much. a very small amount. so as your workers improve and start working towards the top of the triangle, eventually, there isn't enough room and they must either be pushed out of the triangle all together (leave/fired/whatever) or they must push someone else out.